top of page

 "I'm excited for the opportunity to push myself mentally and physically.
 It's a new challenge in mental fortitude".

-This was the first line from my journal entry this morning.
-In case you were wondering - I was in fact not excited for the challenge before I started writing about it.
-I'll be as transparent as I can be - I made goals for myself two months ago about getting my eating habits back on track as well as adding in more minutes of movement to my routine so that I could shed some weight I've put on in the last four months.
-However, I've done exactly the opposite and I've gained weight.
-Now - that by itself is perfectly alright.
+In case you were wondering, I was dreading the challenge before I started writing about it.
+I made goals for myself two months ago in the hope of getting my habits back on track and adding more minutes of movement into my routine.
+However, I've done exactly the opposite.
+Now, that in itself is fine.
 I've been eating great food with people I love and my body appreciates the nourishment.
-What I'm struggling with is the fact that I've been working towards a goal that seems to have gotten farther from me (even though I've been putting in massive amounts of work towards my goal).
+The struggle is that I've been working towards a goal that seems to have gotten farther from me despite putting in massive amounts of work toward it.

-I've been working towards being a happier person for ten years, although I've only taken it seriously for about two years.
-One of the biggest improvements in my life is realizing that I can be in control of my emotions, at least 75% of the time.
-While I concede depression and anxiety can control emotions more than their holder at times, it is possible to change your thinking even if you feel resistance from your brain.
-A lot of the time, when I first trick my brain into thinking differently (and usually more positively), the little voice in my head laughs at me!
+More often than not, when I first trick my brain into thinking differently, the little voice in my head laughs at me...
 It says 'there's no way you believe that!', and for a time, it's right.
 I don't always believe it.
-But the more I repeat it to myself, the more true it seems.
+However, the more I repeat it to myself, the more true it becomes.
 The power of visualization** is incredible!
 It's the same concept of forcing yourself to fake smile when you feel awful.
 It feels really, really stupid... until it works.

 Ideas You Can Use to Trick Yourself into Being Happier:

-When you recognize cognitive resistance to something you either want to do, or know you should do, write it down.
+1. When you recognize cognitive resistance to something you either want to do, or know you should do, write it down.
 Then, try to think of 3 ways to rephrase the same thought in a way that resonates with you.
 Instead of saying "I hate doing laundry.
 It takes too much time, and it's really boring", try telling yourself "Today is a good day to get laundry done.
-I'll feel more relaxed once it's folded and put away, and maybe I can [think about solutions to a problem/listen to a podcast/plan my next date night/etc.,] while I fold".
+I'll feel more relaxed once it's folded and put away, and maybe I can [think about solutions to a problem/listen to a podcast/plan my next date night/etc.,] while I fold."

 *Thinking from Scarcity: Thinking from scarcity is an evolutionary adaptation that causes humans to think shorter-term, to make sure their most urgent needs are met.
 But it impinges our ability to create a future in which we can thrive, because we are solely focused on surviving.
 To move out of a scarcity mindset, we must move into a mindset of abundance.